 Congregate housing authorized by M.G.L. c.
 121B, § 39;

-Group homes or supported living programs operating under contract with the Department of Mental Health, the Rehabilitation Commission, or the Department of Developmental Services;
+Group homes or supported living programs operating under contract with the Department of Mental Health, MassAbility, or the Department of Developmental Services;

 Housing operated for only those duly ordained priests or for the members of the religious orders of the Roman Catholic Church in their own locations, buildings, Assisted Living Residences or headquarters to provide care, shelter, treatment and medical assistance for any of the said duly ordained priests or members of the said religious order.